mmistakes/minimal-mistakes/_posts/2023-06-13-http4s-authentication-part2.md

 We create a `Request` class and use that to build our mail.
 Within the response variable we call `setMethod()`, `setEndpoint()`, and `setBody()` methods on the `request` class and return `sg.api(request)` as a `Try[Response]` then call `.toEither.left.map(_.getMessage)` to convert it to an `Either[String,Response]`. `Response` will hold the response from the SendGrid server, however, if an error occurred sending the email, the error message is mapped to a `Left`.
 Finally, we return our `response` on the last line of the function.

-Here is the full code.
+Here is the full code:

 ```scala
 package com.rockthejvm